sai-krishnareddy123/XAI-TransMed/README.md

-# xAI-TransMed: Explainable AI for Alzheimer's Detection and Progression Rate
+# XAI-TransMed: Explainable AI for Alzheimer's Detection and Progression Rate

-xAI-TransMed is an advanced decision-support platform that combines deep learning, sequence modeling, and traditional machine learning to classify dementia stages from brain MRI scans and estimate disease progression rates over time.
+XAI-TransMed is an advanced decision-support platform that combines deep learning, sequence modeling, and traditional machine learning to classify dementia stages from brain MRI scans and estimate disease progression rates over time.

 ---